dwyl/learn-seo/README.md

 ## How do I do it?

-A lot of SEO is making a clear site with good quality content that users will engage with, but there are some basic tips you can do on your own site which will make sure that search engines will show your site in relevant searches.
+A lot of SEO is making a clear site with good quality content that users will engage with, but there are some basic tips that can help to make sure that search engines show your site in relevant searches.

 ### Titles
 `<title>Learn Search Engine Optimisation (SEO) - dwyl</title>`